MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/ml-prediction-api-overview.md

 # Prediction API overview

-The Prediction API is another machine learning APIs that are embedded in [!INCLUDE [prod_short](includes/prod_short.md)].
+The Prediction API is another machine learning APIs that's embedded in [!INCLUDE [prod_short](includes/prod_short.md)].
 It first and foremost supports the [**Late Payment Prediction**](/dynamics365/business-central/ui-extensions-late-payment-prediction) extension.
 However, it can be used to solve other problems with regression or classification, like customer churn, quote conversion, or shipment delay.

 ## Prediction Model

 The Prediction Model for [!INCLUDE[prod_short](includes/prod_short.md)] lets you easily train, evaluate, visualize models for prediction purpose.
-This model uses the Execute R Script module to run the R scripts that performs all the tasks.
-The two input modules define the expected structure of the input datasets.
-The first module defines the structure of the dataset, which is flexible and can accept up to 25 features, and the second defines the parameters.
+This model uses R code to perform all the tasks.
+The structure of the input dataset is flexible and can accept up to 25 features.

 ### Input Data Schema